Maswack/4-connect/README.md

 ## 📜 ToDo
 > **Disclaimer:** not everything will be added, but also some new stuff may come up
-  - Ranking (on your server)
-  - Add help page
   - Try to add a possibility of recieving duels in the text-channels (on servers) instead of dms [The player would be able to choose]
   - Improve UI (make it nicer, like it's good but still there is room for some improvement)
   - Get current players on the channel where command is executed